hindu-comm/mail_stream_advaita-l/2017/08/dRShTi-sRShTi_defini/123__Praveen_R._Bhat.md

 > > I had thought of  withdrawing at this stage, what with threats of harsh
 > > response etc.

-​Threats?!!!
+Threats?!!!
 I just said that I didn't mean to be harsh when I said that your Sanskrit translation is opposed to Hindi meaning derived by Swamiji and suggested that you check someone who knows Hindi.
 It was not a threat in any sense of the word!
 Yet, since you felt it was a threat, I offer my